configcat/github-action-feature-flag-cleanup/README.md

   > We strongly recommend that you update the second uses attribute value to reference the latest tag in the [configcat/github-action-feature-flag-cleanup](https://github.com/configcat/github-action-feature-flag-cleanup) repository.
 This pins your workflow to a latest version of the action.

-3. Create a new branch and commit `action.yml`.
+3. Commit & push `action.yml`.

-4. Submit a PR to your code reviewers to be merged into your master branch.
+## Usage

-  > Feature Flag Cleanup is not blocked by PR approval.
-To block the PR set `fail-on-warnings: true`.
+Feature Flag Cleanup Action will run on any push event.

-  As shown in the example above, the job should run on the push event and be provided by the [configcat/github-action-feature-flag-cleanup](https://github.com/configcat/github-action-feature-flag-cleanup) repository.
+> Will not block PR approvals until you set `fail-on-warnings: true`.

 ## Configuration options